This almond flour cake is a fluffy and understated dessert that you can serve at any function! Perfectly light and sweetly flavored with vanilla.

 Add all the keto almond cake ingredients to a large mixing bowl.
 Beat on high with an electric mixer until it is well combined.

-Pour the cake batter into a 9x13 cake pan.
-Bake the keto cake for about 25 minutes or until it is completely baked through.
+Pour the cake batter into the prepared 9x13 inch cake pan.
+Bake it for about 25 minutes or until it is completely baked through.

 Let it cool completely, and then dust with a bit more powdered sugar substitute on top.

 This delicious low-carb almond cake is now ready to serve!

 Make this delicious cake recipe for breakfast.
 Add some keto egg bites on the side and you have a filling and delicious way to start your day!

 This easy almond flour cake is perfect for serving at birthday parties or enjoying as a snack.
 Add a scoop of your favorite kind of keto ice cream, and it is ready for the party!

 This gluten-free almond cake is also amazing with a hot cup of coffee or a glass of almond milk.